-While you may never have heard of a corrective exercise coach, they are quickly forming an important part of the world of fitness.
+While you may never have heard of a corrective exercise coach, they are quickly forming an important part of the fitness world.
 But what is it that they do?

 A corrective exercise coach is somewhere in between a personal trainer and a physical therapy specialist.
 It’s quite a niche position and certainly a certification that a personal trainer can add to their bow.

-Corrective exercise coaches work on correcting muscle imbalances which are causing pain.
+Corrective exercise coaches work on correcting muscle imbalances that are causing pain.

-And pain is something millions of Americans live with on a daily basis.
+And pain is something millions of Americans live with daily.

 That’s staggering, right?

-This is often as a result of incorrect repetitive movements.
+This is often a result of incorrect repetitive movements.

 Accessing movement dysfunction

-So the first thing a corrective exercise coach does is to access their clients, specifically for the pain they are experiencing and any movement dysfunction that might be causing it.
+So the first thing a corrective exercise coach does is to assess their clients, specifically for the pain they are experiencing and any movement dysfunction that might be causing it.

-Often, the reason for the pain is a shortened muscle, for example in neck pain or an overused muscle, which an athlete might suffer from.
+Often, the reason for the pain is a shortened muscle, for example, neck pain or an overused muscle, which an athlete might suffer from.

-Once assessed, it’s about helping the client to then reduce their pain or eliminating it altogether.
+Once assessed, it’s about helping the client reduce or eliminate their pain.
 This is usually achieved through self-myofascial release methods.

 By applying these methods, overall muscle pain is reduced, muscle tension is eradicated and circulation is improved in the muscle area.